markman123/cleaningData/CodeBook.md

 #Code Book - Wearables
-This code book outlines the steps undertaken by the R-script _run_anlaysis.R_ which can be found on the front page of this git hub.
+This code book outlines the steps undertaken by the R-script `run_anlaysis.R` which can be found in this repository.

 ##Sourcing the data
 The data is dowloaded from the following repository: